RYAN GANDER: GHOSTWRITER SUBTEXT - (TOWARDS A SIGNIFICANTLY MORE PLAUSIBLE INTERROBANG)

 ABOUT SALA DIAZ

-Sala Diaz is supported by H-E-B's Community Investment Program, The Lifschutz Foundation and numerous individuals including Mike Casey, Sonya Dawson, Lorena & Joel Dunlap, Nina Hassele, Reagan Johns, Rick Liberto, Trish Marcus & the Ramirez Family, Patty Ortiz, Brad Parman & Tim Seeliger, Patricia Ruiz-Healy, Ethel Shipton & Nate Cassie, Don Thomas & Lara Flynn Boyle and The Family & Friends of Peter Zubiate.
+Sala Diaz is supported by H-E-B's Community Investment Program, The Lifschutz Foundation and numerous individuals including Mike Casey, Sonya Dawson, Alejandro Diaz, Lorena & Joel Dunlap, Nina Hassele, Stacey Hill, Reagan Johns, Trish Marcus & the Ramirez Family, Chris Sauter, Patty Ortiz, Brad Parman & Tim Seeliger, Patricia Ruiz-Healy, Ethel Shipton, Don Thomas & Lara Flynn Boyle and The Family & Friends of Peter Zubiate.